Mandatory Entry Requirements & Aruba Travel Restrictions due to COVID-19

 To be submitted within 72 and 4 hours prior to travel to Aruba.
 This includes responding to questions related to one’s state of health including questions about any prior COVID-19 diagnosis, quarantine or contact with persons in quarantine, symptoms typical to COVID-19, contact with COVID-19 infected persons, etc.

-Option 1: Take a PCR test prior to arrival
+Option 1: Take a test prior to arrival

-Residents of all other US States and other countries with whom Aruba’s borders are open are strongly recommended to choose test options 1 or 2.
-The cost of the PCR test taken in Aruba is US$75 per person and needs to be pre-paid as part of the online embarkation/disembarkation process.
+Residents of all countries with whom Aruba’s borders are open are strongly recommended to choose test option 1 or if unable to get tested prior to travel to Aruba then option 2 is available.
+The cost of option 2 - the PCR test taken in Aruba - is US$75 per person and needs to be pre-paid as part of the online ED Card process.
 Children 14 and under are not required to take the PCR test.